jameskimmel/opinions_about_tech_stuff/Why BTC is stupid.md

 ### BTC is not only zero sum game, but a negative sum game!

 That is all there is to it.
 BTC does not magically create wealth for all of us.
-According to Bitcoiners, everybody could just buy BTC and become a rich and never needs so work again.
+According to Bitcoiners, everybody could just buy BTC and become a rich and never needs to work again.
 In reality every single $ that you get out of BTC, has to come from a bigger fool that put even more into BTC.

 Let us use an analogy that makes it easy to understand.
 For simplicity, we start with a zero sum game.